maziac/DeZog/README.md

 If you own a ZX Next you also have the option to debug your SW directly on the Next.

+To use DeZog, at least vscode is required (available for Linux, macOS, or Windows).

+For pure Z80 programs or simple ZX Spectrum 48K programs, the internal Z80 Simulator within vscode may be sufficient.

+For more demanding projects, you can choose to install a real emulator.
+The following are available options:

+CSpect emulator (interoperable with version 2.19.1.0) ZEsarUX emulator (interoperable with version 10.1, but not with 10.2) MAME (interoperable with version 0.242)
+Different DeZog/emulator configurations have their own unique advantages, but the choice mainly depends on personal preference.
+A comparison of features can be found in the [table](documentation/Usage.md#remote-capabilities-comparison) available in the documentation.

+If you own a ZX Next, you have the option to directly debug your software on the Next, too.

 ### DeZog

 In Visual Studio Code simply install "DeZog" (maziac.dezog) from the Marketplace.